miztiik/dev-sec-ops/rotate-recover-ec2-ssh-keys/README.md

   This method of recovering or rotating the keys depends on two key aspects of AWS SSM,

-  1. Your instance is running [SSM Agent](https://github.com/miztiik/AWS-Demos/tree/master/How-To/setup-ssm-hybrid-environment#install-ssm-client-on-on-prem-servers)
+  1. Your instance is running [SSM Agent](https://github.com/miztiik/AWS-Demos/tree/master/How-To/setup-ssm-hybrid-environment#install-ssm-client-on-on-prem-servers). _If the agent is not installed, it can be manually set up according to [documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-manual-agent-install.html)_.
   1. Your instance SSM agents connects to SSM Service - aka the instance has an instance profile attached with necessary permissions

   ![Recover or Rotate SSH Keys using SSM](images/setup-ssh-key-recovery-using-userdata-valaxy-00.png)